DynoTheCrux/DynoTheCrux.github.io/lessons/02_CrashCourse/lesson.md

 *   `gameOver()` and `playLevelUpSound()`: Provide feedback to the player after a round is completed.

+## 6. Next Steps: Üben Üben Üben or Practice Makes Perfect

+Of course I urge you to write your own code and practice.
+There are so many basic tutorial found in the internet that I don't have to repeat this here.
+In the synchronous sessions we will of course start very basic too, but you can get a headstart if you already try some stuff with WOKWI as we cannot cover everything within the time!

+# Setting up the Arduino IDE

+For the synchronous sessions, make sure you set up the Arduino IDE on your laptop.
+The manual and program download can be found [here](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing/).
+After installing, you can try if everything worked by **verifying** i.e. pressing the checkmark button on some example code.
+For this step you need to choose a certain controller in the boards manager.
+For simplicity you can just choose the "Blink" example (File->Examples->Basics->Blink) and verify it for the Arduino UNO (on the top it should state the board).
+If this works for you, you are ready for the synchronous lectures!

+> In Arduino **verifying** is basically compiling and **uploading** programming i.e. flashing the controller.
+The second is the process of actually putting the code onto the hardware, while the first one is only creating the code to be run by the MCU without actually needing the hardware present.

 # Appendix: C++ Variables, Functions, and Data Types